 The family extends their gratitude to the staff at Traditional Hospice for their loving and compassionate care during Harry’s final days.

 The funeral will be Saturday, November 9th with a Mass of Christian Burial at 10:30 am in St. Pius X Church, 3493 State Route 106, Royal.
 Interment with military honors will follow at Our Mother of Sorrows Cemetery, State Routes 106 & 247, Finch Hill.
 Friends may call Saturday at the church from 10 am until mass time.
 Arrangements by the Jones & Brennan Funeral Home, 430 Main Street, Forest City.

 In lieu of flowers, memorial contributions may be directed in memory of Captain Harry Newak to either the Forest City Area Rotary Club, PO Box 16, Forest City, PA 18421; American Legion Post 524, PO Box 106, Forest City, PA 18421; or Traditional Hospice, 113 West Drinker Street, Dunmore, PA 18512.

 “It’s a new dawn, it’s a new day, its a new life for me, and I’m Feelin good”

-To send flowers to Captain Harry Gregory Newak, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Captain Harry Gregory Newak, Jr., please visit our floral store.